ellakoa/postcard-poem/content/posts/swimming-with-stars.md

   when the moon's not around
   to play on the sea in a daytime breeze?

-  Or maybe the sun has playfully sprinkled glitter over the waves to watch as the sea glints and flitters..
+  Or maybe the sun has sprinkled glitter to watch the sea glint and flitter.

-  When the sun's asleep and the stars peep
-  Is it silver the moon spills
-  Making the sea shimmer
-  For the midnight swimmer?
+  When the sun's asleep, and the stars peep is it silver the moon spills making the sea shimmer for the midnight swimmer?

   Possibly it is all three.
 alignPoemLeft: false